krebisz/DataAnalyser/dependency-summary.md

 ## High Fan-In Dependencies
 _Namespaces referenced by multiple files.
 Indicates potential coupling or fragility._

-- DataVisualiser.Models (used by 27 files)
+- DataVisualiser.Models (used by 25 files)
-- DataVisualiser.Helper (used by 13 files)
 - DataVisualiser.Charts.Computation (used by 13 files)
 - LiveCharts.Wpf (used by 12 files)
+- DataVisualiser.Helper (used by 11 files)
 - DataFileReader.Helper (used by 10 files)
 - DataFileReader.Ingestion (used by 8 files)
 - DataFileReader.Class (used by 7 files)
-- DataVisualiser.Charts (used by 7 files)
 - DataFileReader.Canonical (used by 7 files)
 - Newtonsoft.Json.Linq (used by 6 files)
 - DataFileReader.Normalization.Canonical (used by 6 files)
+- DataVisualiser.Charts (used by 5 files)
 - DataFileReader.Parsers (used by 5 files)
-- DataVisualiser.Charts.Helpers (used by 5 files)
+- DataVisualiser.Charts.Helpers (used by 4 files)
+- DataVisualiser.Charts.Rendering (used by 3 files)
+- DataVisualiser.Services.Shading (used by 3 files)
 - DataVisualiser.Services (used by 3 files)
-- DataVisualiser.Charts.Rendering (used by 2 files)
-- DataVisualiser.Data.Repositories (used by 2 files)
-- DataVisualiser.ViewModels.Events (used by 2 files)
 - Newtonsoft.Json (used by 2 files)
 - DataFileReader.Services (used by 2 files)
+- DataVisualiser.ViewModels.Events (used by 2 files)
+- Microsoft.Extensions.Logging (used by 2 files)
 - DataVisualiser.State (used by 2 files)
 - ChartHelper = DataVisualiser.Charts.Helpers.ChartHelper (used by 2 files)
-- Microsoft.Extensions.Logging (used by 2 files)
+- DataVisualiser.Data.Repositories (used by 2 files)